 Today I’ll be talking about Google Adwords, and in particular Adwords for video, which is known as TrueView.
-This advertising stream is usually overlooked by many businesses, so I’ll let you know how it works, how to use it, and how to optimize your videos for this format.
+This advertising stream is usually overlooked by many businesses, so I’ll let you know how it works, how to use it, and how to optimise your online videos for this format.

-TrueView allows businesses to have targeted, customized video ad campaigns on YouTube.
-While larger businesses have been using this feature for a while, small and medium business have largely stayed away and missed it’s awesome potential.
+TrueView allows businesses to have targeted, customised video ad campaigns on YouTube.
+While larger businesses have been using this feature for a while, small and medium business have largely stayed away and missed its awesome potential.

 This option plays your video before another YouTube video.
 It’s the most popular choice, because the viewer is only able to skip your video after 5 seconds.
 This gives you at least 5 seconds of unbroken attention to generate brand awareness.
 You will also only be charged if the viewer watches at least 30 seconds of your video, or the full video if it’s less than 30 seconds.
 While it is a great way to catch your audience’s attention, you might see less clicks through to your website, as your viewer might be distracted by the video that comes after it.

 In-Search & In-Display